 But far more than a pleasant park whose blooms and meticulously trimmed shrubbery make it easy on the eyes and a nice place for a walk, the Tuileries is soaked in centuries of French history.
 It's a UNESCO World Heritage site, part of the historic stretch alongside the Seine riverbanks of Paris to be named as precious cultural and historical territory.

-First established as the royal gardens of the Franco-Italian Queen Marie de' Medici in 1564, the Tuileries boasts elegant statuary from French sculptors including Aristide Maillol and Auguste Rodin; tree-lined lanes perfect for a Romantic stroll, and ponds where kids can sail toy sailboats and adults can laze around on chairs, resting their feet after a long morning of sightseeing.
+First established as the royal gardens of the Franco-Italian Queen Catherine de' Medici in 1564, the Tuileries boasts elegant statuary from French sculptors including Aristide Maillol and Auguste Rodin; tree-lined lanes perfect for a Romantic stroll, and ponds where kids can sail toy sailboats and adults can laze around on chairs, resting their feet after a long morning of sightseeing.
 It also houses two onsite museums featuring masterpieces from Claude Monet and rotating exhibits in contemporary art and photography, restaurants, and an annual fair that kids will delight in.

 From Monarchy to Revolution & Republic: A Garden Teeming With History

-- Known as a center for tile manufacturers and potters since the medieval period, The Tuileries became a royal garden in the 16th century under Queen Marie de' Medici.
+- Known as a center for tile manufacturers and potters since the medieval period, The Tuileries became a royal garden in the 16th century under Queen Catherine de' Medici.
 She wanted to fashion a palace and gardens in the image of her native Florence after the death of her husband, King Henry II.

 - She ordered the construction of the (since-destroyed) Palais des Tuileries and commissioned André le Nôtre to design lavish formal gardens visible from the Palace.
 Unfortunately, the palace was destroyed in a terrible fire during the "French Commune" of 1871.